MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

   - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: Roles that this service principal is a member of.
 HTTP Methods: GET Read-only.
 Nullable.
 Supports $expand.
   - `[Notes <String>]`: Free text field to capture information about the service principal, typically used for operational purposes.
 Maximum allowed size is 1024 characters.
   - `[NotificationEmailAddresses <String[]>]`: Specifies the list of email addresses where Azure AD sends a notification when the active certificate is near the expiration date.
 This is only for the certificates used to sign the SAML token issued for Azure AD Gallery applications.
-  - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant1[]>]`: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
+  - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
 Read-only.
 Nullable.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).
     - `[ConsentType <String>]`: Indicates whether authorization is granted for the client application to impersonate all users or only a specific user.
 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
 Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).
     - `[ExpiryTime <DateTime?>]`: Currently, the end time value is ignored, but a value is required when creating an oAuth2PermissionGrant.
 Required.